glyph/Fritter/docs/persistence.rst

    :end-before: reminder-methods

-To make this class serializable by our JSON serializer, we have to add a few instance and class methods to conform to its interfaces:
+To make this class serializable by our JSON serializer, we have to add a few instance and class methods to conform to its required `Protocol`:

 - a ``typeCodeForJSON`` classmethod to provide a type-code string that uniquely identifies this class within the context of this specific ``JSONRegistry``